 - Balance and posture exercises

-Even when you feel comfortable that you know enough about slings, hangers, and hoists to place an order, it can help to reach out for assistance just to confirm that your product selection is accurate.
-With dozens of different product configurations to choose from and even more potential product combinations, don’t make the mistake of assuming you need one type of sling when, in fact, your application calls for one completely different.
+Even when you feel comfortable that you know enough to place an order, it can help to reach out for assistance.
+With dozens of different product configurations to choose from and even more potential product combinations.
+Don’t make the mistake of assuming you need one type of sling when, in fact, your application calls for one completely different.
 Having the right disability lift system can provide remarkable benefits for everyday living and routine medical care.
-HLS Healthcare is happy to answer all of your questions related to any of the Guldmann hoist and sling products we carry – our purpose is patient and carer safety, which leads to better ways of living.
+HLS Healthcare is happy to answer all of your questions related to any of the Guldmann hoist and sling products we carry.
+Our purpose is patient and carer safety, which leads to better ways of living.
 Contact us on 1300 931 893.